Quantum Speedups for Multiproposal MCMC: Application: Salmonella and Antibiotic Resistance

-In both the single- and the multi-trait experiment, we can observe the advantage of having a large proposal count \(P\) when applying multiproposal MCMC in the convergence process.
-This highlights two major strengths of the quantum algorithm we propose: \begin{enumerate} \item Making an exponential speed up.
-For large \(P\) in multiproposal MCMC algorithms, we can reduce the dependence of $P$ of the time complexity from \(\mathcal{O}(P)\) to \(\mathcal{O}(1)\) with \(\mathcal{O}(\log(P))\) ancillary qubits.
-This is an exponential speed up for the dependence of $P$ which solves the bottleneck of the original Algorithm \ref{alg:multiProp}. \item Accelerated sampling for real-world problems.
-We have demonstrated the benefits for our quantum algorithm in accelerating sampling for a realistic and non-trivial class of graphical models.
-This quantum algorithm shows the potential to accelerate Bayesian inference for this important problem in biomedicine. \end{enumerate}
+In both the single- and the multi-trait experiments, we observe that using a large proposal count \(P\) when applying multiproposal MCMC leads to improved convergence.
+This highlights two major strengths of the quantum algorithm we propose.
+First, \QPP\ obtains an exponential speedup: for large \(P\) in multiproposal MCMC algorithms, we reduce the dependence of $P$ of the time complexity from \(\mathcal{O}(P)\) to \(\mathcal{O}(1)\) with \(\mathcal{O}(\log P)\) ancillary qubits.
+This is an exponential speedup as a function of $P$ and resolves the bottleneck of the original Algorithm \ref{alg:multiProp}.
+Second, \QPP\ provides accelerated sampling for real-world problems: we have demonstrate the benefits for our quantum algorithm in accelerating sampling for a realistic and non-trivial class of graphical models.
+This quantum algorithm shows the potential to accelerate Bayesian reconstruction of bacterial antibiotic resistances, an important problem in medicine and evolutionary biology.